olga-od-ua/MS3repo/README.md

    - cancel button redirects to All recipes
    - all the user input is validated where applicable

    8. My Favourites page only appears when a user is signed in.
-It displays the signed in user's name, all the saved recipes with the option to Remove from Favourites.
+It displays the signed-in user's name, all the saved recipes with the option to Remove from Favourites.

    9. Sign in page signs the user out and only appears on the navbar when a user is signed in.
 Once signed in, the user is redirected to the Home page and is welcomed by a message with their name.

    10. Sign Out signs the user out.

-   11. The navbar elements were tested on all pages and redirect to correct pages of the website.
+   11. The Navbar elements were tested on all pages and redirect to the correct pages of the website.
 The "Baby Noms" logo on the very left of the navbar redirects the user to the All Recipes.

    12. The footer was tested: all links are functioning correctly, namely, the four social media icons

    13. Health warning sign is responsive, appears on each page and can be closed until a page is refreshed.

    14. Register option only appears when there is no signed in user and is functioning correctly.
-The link to Sign in at the bottom of the Registration form redirects the user to the sign in form.
+The link to Sign in at the bottom of the Registration form redirects the user to the sign-in form.

    15. Sign in option only appears when there is no signed in user and is functioning correctly.
 The link to Registration form at the bottom of the Sign in form redirects the user to the Registration form.